crispinprojects/talkcalendar/README.md

 # Talk Calendar Diphone

 Talk Calendar Diphone is a talking desktop calendar for Linux.
 It uses a built-in diphone speech synthesizer.
 It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/).
+A screenshot is shown below.

 ![](talkcalendar.png)